zhaolinxu/cat-zh/README.md

 ### No ES6 please ###

 KG ecosystem have to support about 20.000 different android devices, iOS, os and browser versions dating 1980, chrome/FF/IE/Edge/webkit of all possible releases.
 We support IE6.
 We support browsers that does not know how to work with local storage or web workers.
+I'm not sure but it might acutally work on Netscape, Links or Mosaic.

 Please, no ()=>{}, const, require, webpackers, etc.